 - Repeat a few more times.
 Repetition is the key to knowledge, and that applies to cat training as well.
 Wait for your cat to consume the treat and immediately repeat the previous steps.
 If you did everything as described, your cat must now touch your palm sooner.
 Say “Good!”, release the treat, and repeat a few more times while your cat holds close to 100% focus on the task.
 If his attention drops less than that, take a break and resume training later.

-The fun part about the high five is that in the end, you don’t have to give your cat a treat each time you high five as long as you give him one sometimes.
+The fun part about training high five is that in the end, you don’t have to give your cat a treat each time you high five as long as you give him one sometimes.

 Giving a paw in itself is a rewarding act for your cat because it lets your cat bond with people, which many cats are desperate to do.
 Rub your cat’s cheeks and say “Yes, high five, good!” and you will BOTH be ecstatic.